 Mickey Mouse - "a little idol"

 Mickey Mouse became bigger than even his creator.
 Referring to Mickey Mouse as a "little idol," Disney said, “We’re restricted with the mouse…[h]e's become a little idol.
 The duck can blow his top and commit mayhem, but if I do anything like that with the mouse, I get letters from all over the world.
 'Mickey wouldn't act like that,' they say."

 Violence in Children's Cartoons

-he stated; his driving ambitions were success-oriented, popularity and commercialism played a vital role in his choices.
+His driving ambitions were success-oriented; popularity and commercialism played a vital role in his choices.

-He encouraged a young artist to abandon pure art in favor of where money could be made and popularity achieved.
+He encouraged a young artist to abandon pure art in favor of money and popularity.

-Exposure to violence, even
+Exposure to violence

 Maleficent, Dragon Incarnation - Disney Films